ndless-nspire/nsptools-history/ncubate_emu/trunk/ReadMe.txt

 - NEW: Command 'ww' to write a word to an address.
 - NEW: Command 'ss' to search a string in memory.
 - NEW: "+x" is the default flag for the breakpoint command 'k'
+- NEW: Command 'wf' to load a file to memory.
 - CHG: The breakpoint command 'k' takes as parameter a virtual address instead of a physical address.
+- CHG: Debugger command 'w' renamed to 'wm'
+- CHG: The command 'wm' takes as parameter a virtual address instead of a physicall address.
 - FIX: Command 'd' doesn't crash if the parameter is missing
 - FIX: Broken 'w' command